AiLang-Author/AiLang/README.md

 ---
 AiLang is the first verb-first, low-level programming language with the capability for high level library abstraction.
 ---
-Crafted with built-in librarie to implment abstractions, and a direct-to-metal compiler.
+Crafted with built-in libraries to implment abstractions, and a direct-to-metal compiler.
 Differentiating it from traditional compilers like GCC, LLVM, or Clang, that depend on implicit constructs, AiLang features its own x86_64 compiler.
 This eliminates workarounds, supports a modular backend portable to new processor instruction sets, and reduces boilerplate code with an import model that requires no headers.
 Rich primitive functions, built-in debugging, a comprehensive keyword set, and cache-aware memory pools (replacing malloc) optimize performance and development efficiency. this compiler can build small working demonstration programs and more now as of 9-10-2025.

 The idea for AiLang emerged from frustration with redundant coding and poorly documented libraries,